 It was the winter of 2015.
 The streets were full of their usual festive cheer.
-The stores were lit with tinsel and lights and those maddeningly familiar Christmas tunes, bringing familiarity and joy to all those who strolled by.
+The stores were lit with tinsel and lights and those maddeningly familiar Christmas tunes, bringing tedium and/or joy to all those who strolled by.
 Yet, few knew of the disaster that was about to strike.

 On one of these mornings, Joshua Feuerstein stopped by his local Starbucks to buy coffee.
 He said hello to the barista and made his usual order with a smile.
 But upon receiving his coffee, he noticed something was seriously amiss.

 No, seriously, they used to put a picture of Jesus on his coffee cup and now he was gone.
 And instead — what the hell is this heathen hippie pagan “Happy Holidays” bullshit?

 Yes, friends, Starbucks the mega-coffee-conglomerate, the evil empire of caffeine, the corporate plague that has invaded every corner of the globe, had finally gone too far.

 They had insulted Christmas (and, I guess, Jesus).

 But fortunately for us, Feuerstein was no pushover.
 No, he was the courageous type of man who is willing to stand up for what is right, who is willing to sacrifice himself for the betterment of our grand society, who would stop at nothing to protect what is most sacred and dear to our hearts.

 That’s right, Joshua Feuerstein went home and made a YouTube video.

 In the video, he ranted about how Starbucks had joined in on the “War on Christmas” and how Christians needed to unite to fight this corporate-sponsored heathenry.